WillemSleegers/tidystats-Word-add-in/README.md

 # tidystats Word add-in

 The tidystats Word add-in is an add-in for Microsoft Word to insert statistics from a file created with the [tidystats](https://github.com/WillemSleegers/tidystats) R package.

 ## Requirements

 You need the following to use add-in:

 - An internet connection (the add-in is a web app that runs inside of Word)
 - A compatible version of Microsoft Word:
-	- Word for iPad
-	- Word 2016 for Mac
-	- Word Online
-	- Word 2013 or later
+  - Office 2016 or 2019 on Windows
-	- Word 2016 or later
+  - Office 2016 or 2019 on Mac
+  - Office on iPad
+  - Office on the web

 For more information on the requirements, see [here](https://docs.microsoft.com/en-us/office/dev/add-ins/concepts/requirements-for-running-office-add-ins).

-## Privacy Policy
+## Installation

-The tidystats Word add-in is like a mini-website that runs in your Word document.
-This means that when you start the add-in, a connection is made to a server in order to retrieve the content of the add-in.
-Once downloaded, however, the add-in runs entirely on your computer and no information is shared with the server.
-The content of your Word document are not saved, nor are the statistics you upload.

-For more information on privacy and security for Office add-ins, please see this [page](https://docs.microsoft.com/en-us/office/dev/add-ins/concepts/privacy-and-security).
+The add-in will become available in the Office add-in store.
+Once available, the add-in can be installed via the add-in store, which can be found in the Insert tab of your Word document.
+If you already want access to the add-in, see the Testing section below.

 ## Usage

 Before you can use the tidystats Word add-in, you must create a file containing your statistics using the `tidystats` R package.
-For details on how to do this, please see the [website](https://willemsleegers.github.io/tidystats/) of `tidystats`.
+For details on how to do this, please see the <a href="https://willemsleegers.github.io/tidystats/articles/introduction-to-tidystats.html">introduction to tidystats</a> vignette on the R package [website](https://willemsleegers.github.io/tidystats/) of `tidystats`.

-If you simply want to try out the add-in, you can also use [this](assets/tidystats/example.json) example file.
+If you simply want to try out the add-in, you can also use [this](data/example.json) example file.

 Once you have a file created with `tidystats` and you want to insert the statistics into your document, go to the Insert pane of your Word document and click on 'Insert Statistics'.

 ![](assets/screens/screen_insert_x2_w_help.png)

 Next, click on 'Choose a file' and select the file you created with `tidystats`.

 ![](assets/screens/screen_start_x2.png)